Eargo vs. Phonak

 Phonak

 Phonak is highly reliable, and they stand behind the quality of their hearing aids.
 Your ongoing support, as well as your warranty and any trial period, will be determined by your provider.
 You can set up appointments to see your hearing specialist as needed, for help with hearing aid issues such as programming, fit, and volume control.
 They will also work with you on changes in your hearing level and overall hearing health.
-Earwax removal, ear infections, and other issues can all be handled by your provider in person.
+Earwax removal, ear infections and other issues can all be handled by your provider in person.

 Final Thoughts

-Eargo provides cost-effective, discrete solutions for people with mild to moderate hearing loss, starting at $799 per pair.
+Eargo provides cost-effective, discreet solutions for people with mild to moderate hearing loss, starting at $799 per pair.
 Their hearing aids can be purchased online or in stores without the need to see a hearing specialist.

 Written By: